 Compliance checks

 Compliance checks are conducted to assess an organisation’s compliance with its obligations under the WWC Act.
-A sample of typical compliance check questions are provided on our Resources page.
+A sample of typical compliance check questions is provided in Resource COM02: WWC Check, Sample compliance check questions.

 Proactive Compliance Program